himanshu748/Technical_Training_Project/README.md

-# Technical_Training_Project
- Python application for various technical tasks, created as part of a technical training project
 # Technical Training Project

 This repository contains a Python application developed as part of a technical training project.
 The application integrates various technical functionalities including email sending, location retrieval, hand gesture capture, EC2 instance management, S3 file operations, and a chatbot.